jsdoc2md/jsdoc-to-markdown/README.md

 -j, --json                Output the template data only -h, --help                Print usage information --src <array>             The javascript source files.
 The default option.
---index                   Include an index for each module and class, linking to members --skip-heading            Skip the module heading, useful if you already have the heading
-                          elsewhere in your template.
 --private                 Include symbols marked @private in the output --heading-depth <number>  root heading depth to begin the documentation from, defaults to 2 (`##`).
 ```